robertvanoverbeek/AirflowTutorial/README.md

 with airflow in the cloud data engineers and data scientists don't waste much time on DevOps.

+integration in the cloud with big data, machine learning.

+you can build end-to-end (ML) solutions in the cloud with Airflow in combination with the other cloud services.

 what is asyclical graph. a pipeline.
 Pipelines are designed as a directed acyclic graph by dividing a pipeline into tasks that can be executed independently.
 Then these tasks are combined logically as a graph.